marinzelenika/aspose-policies/content/policies/_index.md

 ##### **Subscriptions**
 * [Subscriptions](/policies/subscriptions) - general information about subscriptions which give you access to software updates, security fixes and new features.
 * [Renewing a subscription](/policies/subscriptions/renew) - information about how and when to renew a subscription.
-* [Support Options](https://helpdesk.conholdate.com/kb/faq.php?cid=1) - All Conholdate subscriptions come with free lifetime technical support, if you need more then click to head the Paid Support section to read about further support options
+* [Support Options](https://helpdesk.aspose.com/kb/faq.php?cid=1) - All Aspose subscriptions come with free lifetime technical support, if you need more then click to head the Paid Support section to read about further support options
 * [Renew your subscription automatically](/policies/subscriptions/auto-renew) - how to ensure that you always have the latest version of your product.
 * [Feature support](/policies/feature-support) - Learn about our feature support and how our products improve week by week.
 * [Versions](/policies/subscriptions/version) - how to tell what version of a product you have.